gigasquid/gigasquid.github.io/source/_posts/2015-08-15-conversations-with-datomic.markdown

  :db.install/_attribute :db.part/db}
 ```

 **Datomic:** You got it.
-Now, that you have these datoms, you can give them to me using a transaction with the connection.
+Now, that you have these attributes, you can give them to me using a transaction with the connection.

 **Human:** Ok.
 Do you want that in a specific format?